-Audi A8 hybrid range, MPG, CO2 & charging
+Audi A8 hybrid range, MPG, CO2, battery & charging

 The Audi A8 TFSI e competes strongly with its closest rivals when it comes to fuel-efficiency, range and charging speed